-During World War Two, Winston Churchill required a pressurized chamber known as the life pod to fly due to his health.
+During World War Two, Winston Churchill required a pressurised chamber known as the life pod to fly due to his health.
 It included a phone, an ashtray and an air circulation system so that he could smoke.

 10. How to resist capture

 When Winston Churchill travelled by ship during World War Two, he had a lifeboat mounted with a machine gun so that he could “resist capture at all costs.”